-Most people still have questions: Where is Mount Everest Located?
+Most people still have one common question: Where is Mount Everest located?
 Is it in Nepal or China?
-This blog will guide you through its exact location, geographical significance, and why it is the tallest peak in the world.
+This blog will guide you on its location, geographical significance, and why it is the tallest peak in the world.

 What Country is Mount Everest in?

-Mount Everest is located on the border between Nepal and Tibet, an autonomous region of China.
-The mountain spans two nations, with its southern side in Nepal and its northern side in Tibet.
-Mount Everest is in the Mahalangur section of the Himalayas, a vast mountain range that extends across five countries: Bhutan, India, Nepal, China, and Pakistan.
+Mt Everest is situated on the border between Nepal and Tibet, a self-governing region in China.
+The mountain sits on two nations: its southern part is in Nepal, while its northern part is in Tibet.
+Mount Everest lies in the Mahalangur section of the Himalayas, the great mountain range that spans five countries: India, Bhutan, Nepal, China, and Pakistan.

 The summit of Mount Everest, standing at 8,848.86 meters (29,031.7 feet), attracts climbers from Nepal and Tibet.
 The southern route from Nepal is more popular and commonly used because it’s less technically challenging than the northern route from Tibet.